GregoryLme/JobSearchFrance/README.md

 6. Reprocess the Notebook every 3 days to have an update on job posted (do not forget to copy/paste again the CSV file in the cloud).

+Be careful: If your request does not work, wait for a 15-20 minutes as Indeed stop recognizing your process as a bot.

 Disclaimer: this is an adaptation of original work done by Izzy Analytics for US Indeed page.